kubeflow/website/content/en/docs/components/pipelines/v2/author-a-pipeline/pipelines.md

 ```

 ### dsl.ExitHandler
-The `dsl.ExitHandler` context manager allows pipeline authors to specify an "exit handler" task which will run after the tasks within its scope finish execution or one of them fails.
+The [`dsl.ExitHandler`][dsl-reference-docs] context manager allows pipeline authors to specify an "exit handler" task which will run after the tasks within its scope finish execution or one of them fails.
 This is analogous to using `try:` followed by `finally:` in normal Python.
 The context manager takes two arguments: a required `exit_task` and an optional `name`.
 The `exit_task` is the "exit handler" task and must be instantiated before the `dsl.ExitHandler` context manager is entered.

 In the following pipeline, `clean_up_task` will execute after either both `create_dataset` and `train_and_save_models` finish or one of them fails: